 Active funds which are not managed in reference to any benchmark index should also make this clear to investors.

 The information contained in marketing communications should be presented in a way that is likely to be understood by the average member of the group of investors to whom it is directed, or by whom it is likely to be received.
-When the marketing communication promotes a fund open to retail investors, it should provide additional wording to ensure that the meaning of all terms describing the investment are clear.

 Marketing communications should refrain from referring to the name of the national competent authority in a manner that would imply any endorsement or approval of the units or shares which are promoted in the communication by the authority.
 In particular, a visa or marketing authorisation granted by a national competent authority may be referred to in a marketing communication, but it should not be used as a sales argument.